makinacorpus/DbToolsBundle/docs/content/anonymization/workflow.md

 3. Download the anonymized backup from *another_env* to your local machine
 4. Restore the backup with `console db-tools:restore --filename path/to/your/anonymized/backup`

 In the illustration above, we take the preproduction as our *another_env*.
-It is kind of the universel use case: there is a preproduction environment in almost all project.
+It is a kind of universal use case: there is a preproduction environment in almost all project.

 But it is important to bear in mind that **you can use whatever secured environment** you want to perform step 2.